pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-fluvi_wallet.md

 We've made this process straightforward with a dedicated tool:

-1. Open up the link to the [Linea Voyage Faucet & Guide page
+1. Open up the link to the [PepeSync Voyage Faucet & Guide page
     ](http://linea-quest.fluvi.io)![](/img/quests/fluvi_wallet/image9.png)
-2. Navigate to the "For Linea Voyage on Galxe" tab in the middle of the page
+2. Navigate to the "For PepeSync Voyage on Galxe" tab in the middle of the page
     ![](/img/quests/fluvi_wallet/image10.png)
 3. Connect your MetaMask and Fluvi Wallet and check if your wallet address is correctly displayed at the bottom
 4. Submit your wallet addresses by clicking the 'Submit' button.

 Please note that the independent wallet address of the Fluvi Wallet can only be linked to a single MetaMask wallet address, and once submitted, the linked wallet cannot be changed.

-During the Linea Voyage campaign, we will have a cohort partnership with certain dApps that will enable you to transact without spending any gas fees through Fluvi Wallet's gasless feature.
-Our hope is that this will enhance and encourage your Linea Voyage questing experience.
+During the PepeSync Voyage campaign, we will have a cohort partnership with certain dApps that will enable you to transact without spending any gas fees through Fluvi Wallet's gasless feature.
+Our hope is that this will enhance and encourage your PepeSync Voyage questing experience.

 ## Get Support[​](https://docs.linea.build/use-linea-testnet/explore/use-celer#get-support)